 Bankruptcy Abuse Prevention And Consumer Protection Act Of 2005

 - Most people must undergo credit counseling prior to filing.
-However this is quick and may be cost-free.
-Be aware, there have been claims that counselors have tried to convince people to arrange payments rather than filing for bankruptcy protection.
+However, this is quick and may be cost-free.
+Be aware there have been claims that counselors have tried to convince people to arrange payments rather than file for bankruptcy protection.

 - More complex attorney work may be required and might result in higher legal fees.
 This has had the effect, for many people, of preventing them from filing, even if they qualify.

 - You may be required to pay more of your debts than you would have under the old law.

 - There are new liability risks for lawyers.
 They must make a “reasonable inquiry” into the reasons for filing and personally attest to the accuracy of information provided by the bankruptcy applicant.
 One result of this could be that pro bono legal assistance may become difficult or impossible to find.

 - New exceptions to the “automatic stay” have been added, and some existing exceptions have been expanded.
 For example, the automatic stay will no longer apply to eviction actions, and the domestic relations exception, which governs legal actions for family law matters such as child support, has been expanded.